American Eagle (AEO)

 American Eagle Net Debt Position

-12. Key Takeaways from American Eagle’s Q3 Results
+13. Key Takeaways from American Eagle’s Q4 Results

-American Eagle isn’t a terrible business, but it isn’t one of our picks.
-To kick things off, its revenue growth was uninspiring over the last three years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its operating margins are low compared to other retailers.
+American Eagle isn’t a terrible business, but it doesn’t pass our quality test.
+To begin with, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its low growth in new store openings show it’s focused on existing locations.

-American Eagle’s P/E ratio based on the next 12 months is 15x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+American Eagle’s P/E ratio based on the next 12 months is 13.1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better investments elsewhere.

-Wall Street analysts have a consensus one-year price target of $22.89 on the company (compared to the current share price of $24.21), implying they don’t see much short-term potential in American Eagle.
+Wall Street analysts have a consensus one-year price target of $25.78 on the company (compared to the current share price of $22.78).